lucaguindani/nvim-argocd/README.md

 ## Authentication

 The plugin uses the ArgoCD API for authentication.
-Your credentials are no longer stored in the `argocd-credentials.json` file.
+Your credentials are stored in a local file called `argocd-credentials.json`.

 ### Context management